Where to spot snowdrops in Somerset

 Wrap up warm and don those walking boots for the footpaths trailing through Exmoor's hidden, privately-owned Snowdrop Valley.

-From Saturday January 27 to Sunday February 25, The Badgworthy Land Company will kindly allow visitors to ramble through the area that is beautifully carpeted in snowdrops.
+From Saturday, January 25th to Sunday, February 23rd, The Badgworthy Land Company will kindly allow visitors to ramble through the area that is beautifully carpeted in snowdrops.
+Take a look at the website for details on car parking, the park and ride and booking a coach party.

 Forde Abbey and Gardens, Chard